gxapplications/myfox-wrapper-api/README.md

 ![myfox-wrapper-logo](https://raw.githubusercontent.com/gxapplications/myfox-wrapper-api/master/lib/assets/logo.png)

-_An API wrapper to MyFox API to add easy usable features & tools, written in NodeJS._
+_An API layer to Myfox services to add easy usable features & tools, written in NodeJS._

 **This repository is for now empty.
 A first version will come in several weeks.**